KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 = Built for the SiteOrigin workflow =

 Zen Addons plugs directly into Page Builder by SiteOrigin and the SiteOrigin Widgets Bundle.
-All Zen Addons widgets are grouped under their own "ZASO Widgets" tab in the widget picker, so they are easy to find and never get lost among the core widgets.
+All Zen Addons widgets are grouped under their own "Zen Addons" tab in the widget picker, so they are easy to find and never get lost among the core widgets.
 You can enable only the widgets you use and leave the rest off.

 = Widgets included =